 Name Change After Marriage in Texas

-If you are in Texas and seeking a name change there are a number of things you need to have in mind.
-It's always important to know everything you need to effect a name change for whatever reason in the State of Texas.
+If you are in Texas and seeking a legal name change, there are a number of things you need to keep in mind.
+It is important to know what the Lonestar State's name change laws allows.
 Here are a number of things you might want to know.

-Firstly, remember the marriage certificate will be the main legal document you need to change your name after getting married.
-Once the ceremony is over, file your marriage license as soon as possible in the county court house.
-This gives you a marriage certificate's certified copy that will be sent to you via mail in about 14 days.
+Your marriage certificate is the main legal document you need to change your name after getting married.
+Once your ceremony is over, file your marriage license pronto with the office that issued it.
+This results in a certified copy of your marriage certificate that will get mailed to you around 14 days later.

-Know that the marriage certificate might give you the right legal document to effect a name change, but the right government agencies must be notified thereafter.
-This includes the department of motor vehicles, IRS, Social Security office and other non-governmental institutions such as credit card companies, loyalty clubs and banks.
+Your marriage certificate is the right legal document to effect a name change.
+Alert the right government agencies afterward, as name change is not automatic.
+This includes the Texas Department of Motor Vehicles (TxDMV), the Social Security Administration (SSA), and non-governmental institutions, such as credit card companies and banks.

 Maiden name usage

-You are also allowed to go with the surname of your husband on all records and identifications but continue using the maiden name in your professional circles such as the workplace.
+You may go with the surname of your spouse on official records and identifications, but continue using your maiden name in professional circles, such as the workplace.

-It's also possible to request a name change by taking the surname of the husband and adding it into your own with a hyphen or simply add without a hyphen.
+It's also possible to request a name change by taking your spouse's last name and adding it into your own with a hyphen or simply add without a hyphen.

 Continue using your name as it is